Michigan Library Cooperatives

-Each Library Cooperative is governed by a nine-member governing board.
-The Governing Board manages the cooperative and enacts bylaws, rules, and regulations as necessary.
+Each cooperative is governed by a nine-member governing board.
+The governing board hires the director to manage the cooperative and enacts bylaws, rules, and regulations as necessary.

 Detroit Library Cooperative